 CPOs don't necessarily have to be technologists, but they should have a basic understanding of technology.
 Their forte should be in the creation and execution of policy.
 A CPO also needs some experience with public relations because CPOs are the public point people for a company's privacy initiatives.
 In other words, they function as the human face that is responsible for protecting the customer data that is collected and stored by companies.

 There may be a temptation to combine security and privacy duties under one position.
 However, the CPO position has a different posture than the chief security officer (CSO) job.
-CPOs tend to be more outward facing because they act as the customers' and employees' advocate within the company, while CSOs look more inward, working on tasks such as protecting corporate assets,
+CPOs tend to be more outward facing because they act as the customers' and employees' advocate within the company, while CSOs look more inward, working on tasks such as protecting corporate assets, said Peter H. Gregory, a consultant with the Woodinville, Wash.-based HartGregory Group.

 The job descriptions of the CPO and similar positions vary, but the duties associated with these jobs generally fall into three areas.